bitwarden/contributing-docs/docs/getting-started/server/public-api.md

 3. Click "Authorize"
 4. In a separate tab, open the Web Vault and navigate to your Organization Settings page.
 Click "View API Key"
-5. Enter your organization's client_id and client_secret from the Web Vault into Swagger
-6. You can now close the Web Vault and continue in Swagger
+5. Enter your organization's client_id and client_secret from the Web Vault into Swagger.
+You can now close the Web Vault and continue in Swagger
-7. In the Scopes section, click "select all"
+6. In the Scopes section, click "select all"
-8. Click "Authorize" to close the dialog
+7. Click "Authorize" to close the dialog
-9. You should receive a confirmation dialog.
+8. You should receive a confirmation dialog.
 Click "Close"

 You can now test the Public API by expanding any section, clicking "Try it out", editing the request, and clicking Execute.
 The response will be displayed below.
 You can also verify that your